Christ the King Catholic Primary School

 SEND Information Report (2023)

 This information report gives an overview of the provision your child will receive at Christ the King.
 If you have any questions about the content of this report please contact the school SENDCo (Mrs Moloney) who will be happy to answer any of your questions.
-The Link Governor for SEND is Cath Madden.
+The Link Governor for SEND is Mrs Rhiannon Fumarola.

 Q1 What is a SEND Information Report?

-Legislative changes in the Children and Families Act (2014) require schools to publish information about how they support children with Special Educational Need or Disability (SEND) in their school.
-The aim is to ensure that, where possible, all pupils will have their needs met in a mainstream school with access to the right resources, professional experts and high quality teaching.
+The Children and Families Act (2014) require schools to publish information about how they support children with SEND in their school.
+SENAR’s aim is that, where possible, all pupils will have their needs met in a mainstream school with access to the right resources, professional experts and high quality teaching.
 However for some children and young people a mainstream setting will not be the right place so that they can get the best provision to meet their needs.
 Children, young people and their families are more involved in decisions about the support they receive.
-As part of a ‘graduated response’ there are different levels of plan such as SEND plans, SEND Support Provision plans (SSPP) and Education, Health and Care Plans are developed to support children who have very significant and complex additional needs.
+As part of a ‘graduated response’ there are different levels of plan such as SEND plans, SEND Support Provision plans (SSPP) and Education, Health and Care Plans to outline the support for children, some of whom have very significant and complex additional needs.
 All pupils are entitled to an equality of opportunity and to a broad, balanced and relevant curriculum, appropriate to their individual needs, talents and personal qualities, as stated in the 2010 Equality Act.

 Further, more detailed information on what our school provides is detailed in our SEND policy.